itsolver/msp-marketing-site/_posts/2017-12-01-surf-the-web-without-annoying-ads.markdown

 Often the threat got on the computer by a dodgy advertisement on a website.
 Fake news outlets, malware developers and scammers, all use ad networks as a channel to our devices.

 I do the usual clean up but the real value is in the last step, installing an adblocker.
-They're impressed with how much cleaner, faster and safer the web is without ads.
+My customers are impressed with how much cleaner, faster and safer the web is without ads.

+## Desktop

 Install uBlock Origin on [Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), [Firefox](https://addons.mozilla.org/addon/ublock-origin/) and [Microsoft Edge](https://www.microsoft.com/store/p/app/9nblggh444l4).

+## iOS - iPhone, iPad and iPod
 For mobile phones and tablets the options are different.

-## iOS - iPhone, iPad and iPod
 [AdBlock for Mobile](https://itunes.apple.com/au/app/adblock-for-mobile/id1036484810?mt=8) (free / pay what you want) or [Purify](https://itunes.apple.com/au/app/purify-block-ads-and-tracking-browse-in-peace/id1030156203?mt=8) (paid)

 ## Android - Samsung, Sony, Huawei, etc